2016-JUN: The Orlando, FL mass

 2016-AUG: Speculation about whether LGBT rights will influence the NOV election:

-Stephanie Murphy (D), 37, is running for Congress in a district that contains most of Orlando.
+Stephanie Murphy (D), 37, ran for Congress in a district that contains most of Orlando.
 She visited The Pulse nightclub in Orlando.
 LGBT rights is one of the issues on which she is campaiging.
 Her policies are very different from her Republican opponent’s, which have historically been heavily opposed to equality.
 Some Democrats feel that this could influence the vote significantly in her favor.

 "This is a very winnable race.
 I think people will see that as a defining moment and say: ‘No more.
 My vote is going to be for human rights’."
 6